LuK74/OCaml-SmallLanguage/README.md

     (* just call automatedTest, it will return the final state, but also print it *) let _ = automatedTest str1
 ```
 At the end of every test, the number of step required is return.
 (While instructions count for 2, and Skip (end of sequence) count for 1 even if it doesn't do anything).
-This'll be change later.
+This will be change later.

 And how to use the debugger for "automatedTest" :
 ```